 "After completing my university studies, I studied piano solo for four years with Alexander Ivanovich (as is customary in Russia, I call my professor at the time by his fatherhood name).
 At the Leningrad Conservatory (as it was called earlier) there were three or four chairs for piano solo.
 The methodology of each chair was based on the principles of its founder.
 Professor Icharev was a student and successor of Professor Halfin and later he taugh in the same chair.

 Alexander Ivanovich was an excellent pianist.
 Because of the war, he only began to receive piano lessons from the age of 15 years.
 In spite of all the circumstances and the strongest competition, he won a diploma at the 2nd International Tchaikovsky Competition.
 He was rather small and accordingly his hands were small, but they were not only fast and skillful, but really virtuosic.
+Alexander Ivanovich said that we (pianists) are in a certain way also athletes.
+And to the sport belongs speed, power, precision and elasticity.
+His virtuosity was absolutely ergonomic.
+Everything seemed organic and easy.

 But as it is with all true artists, it was not the most important thing in his playing.
 Every tone, every sound as the bearer of the content, characterized his interpretation.
 I was really lucky with all my teachers, but as far as sound engineering is concerned, Ikharev opened for me new Horizonts.